syncfusion-content/maui-docs/MAUI/ListView/scrolling.md

 ## How to handle the recycle of the ListView Items

-By default, the `SfListview` reuses items on scrolling and source collection change.
+By default, the `SfListview` reuses items on scrolling and changing the source collection.
 You can skip the reusing while scrolling by setting the [CachingStrategy](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.ListView.CachingStrategy.html) property to [CreateNewTemplate](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.ListView.CachingStrategy.html#Syncfusion_Maui_ListView_CachingStrategy_CreateNewTemplate) for the ListView.
 It creates a new element for every data in the ItemsSource.
 The default value is [RecycleTemplate](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.ListView.CachingStrategy.html#Syncfusion_Maui_ListView_CachingStrategy_RecycleTemplate) where the data template gets reused while the data object associated with the listview item gets changed.

 {% tabs %}
 {% highlight xaml %}